Yelena Osipova (Russian activist): Social activism

 The first time she made a political poster of her own work was in 2002, during the second Chechen war and after the terrorist attack on Dubrovka.
-Writing the phrase "Mister President, urgently change course!" on a piece of paper, Osipova marched with the poster to the St. Petersburg Legislative Assembly in the Mariinsky Palace on Isaac's Square.
+Writing the phrase "Mister President, urgently change course!" on a piece of paper, Osipova marched with the poster to the Saint Petersburg Legislative Assembly in the Mariinsky Palace on Isaac's Square.
 Her protest went unnoticed at the time.
 Since then, however, she has taken to the streets with new posters constantly, and her activities have become visible to residents as well as police officers.

 Osipova is known for participation in virtually all protest rallies with placards denouncing injustice and crime, warning of danger, and sympathizing with someone's distress, be it natural disasters or violations of political freedoms.
 She tried to attract public attention to Beslan school siege, Iraq War, November 2015 Paris attacks, Bolotnaya Square case, Annexation of Crimea by the Russian Federation, War in Donbas.
 She honoured memory of Boris Nemtsov.
 For some time, she was detained at every rally, but then brought home by the police officers.
-For her active civic stance, the artist has come to be referred to as "The Conscience of St. Petersburg".
+For her active civic stance, the artist has come to be referred to as "The Conscience of Saint Petersburg".

 On April 18, 2017, when she protested against wars in Ukraine and Syria, she was offended and aggressively shouted at by the mob.
 Passersby tried to tear up her posters, called the old woman a "Navalny scum" and her picket a "Jewish Masonic provocation," and shouted: "Shame on you, you're ruining our party!", "Let us kill her!", "If you don't like Russia - get out of here!"

 After 2022 Russian invasion of Ukraine

-On 2 March 2022, Osipova was amongst those arrested in St Petersburg for protesting against the Russian invasion of Ukraine.
+On 2 March 2022, Osipova was amongst those arrested in Saint Petersburg for protesting against the Russian invasion of Ukraine.
 Footage of her arrest was widely shared on social media.
 On 24 March 2022, she told the BBC's Russia Editor, Steve Rosenberg, that "after Russia attacked Ukraine, she was so shocked, she didn't eat for three days.
 Then, filled with anger, she'd taken to the streets to protest".

 On May 9, 2022, Osipova was attacked by two young men who took her anti-war posters and ran away, as she was exiting her home to go to the Immortal Regiment celebrations.
 After that she grew internationally famous and was granted honorary citizenship of Milan.

-On January 31, 2023, Osipova's political placards exhibition opened at the Yabloko party office on Shpalernaya Street in St. Petersburg, but the very next day the works were confiscated by the police and then sent for psychological and linguistic expertise under a criminal article about "fakes" about the Russian army.
+On January 31, 2023, Osipova's political placards exhibition opened at the Yabloko party office on Shpalernaya Street in Saint Petersburg, but the very next day the works were confiscated by the police and then sent for psychological and linguistic expertise under a criminal article about "fakes" about the Russian army.